 “While paraphrase and summary are effective ways to introduce your reader to someone’s ideas, quoting directly from a text allows you to introduce your reader to the way those ideas are expressed by showing such details as language, syntax, and cadence.” –Harvard Guide to Using Sources

-For specific writing techniques see: The Nuts & Bolts of Integrating
+- 🌟Harvard’s The Nuts & Bolts of Integrating Sources

-- Show your respect for the sources’ authors and the process of creating knowledge by accurately and clearly citing, quoting, and representing the writing and analysis of others.
+- Show your respect for other authors by accurately and clearly citing, quoting, and representing their writing.

-- Consider each source in the context of other authors and experts on the same topic.
+- Consider how each author relates to other experts on the same topic.

 - At the top of your notes, list your source (the book or article) information clearly.

 - Put quotations or paraphrases in a different color, or a separate document.

 - Avoid reading or discussing a classmate’s writing, and don’t forget to cite ideas from class discussions or lectures.

 Watch a video: 4 Ways to Check for Plagiarism